khalilacheche/ada-2022-project-adaes/README.md

 **Step 6 :**

 - Study looser paths and investigate if they follow the same strategy
-- Find out what makes winne
+- Find out what differs in their decision making
 - Wrap up and draw final conclusions about **predictability of human behaviour**
 - Present everything in the form of story telling